-I love this view of the Austin skyline that I pass every day on my way to work.
-Teaching middle school English is a blast.
-A few weeks ago my 8th graders read a text that exposes what is arguably the most foundational theme of humanity– most commonly referred to as ‘the pursuit of happiness’.
+A few weeks ago my students read a text that exposes what is arguably the most foundational theme of humanity– most commonly referred to as ‘the pursuit of happiness’.
 “What is happiness, anyway?”
 I asked the class.
 If it’s not defined, how will we know where to run?
 How will we know when we get there?

 You try to answer that question.
 It’s more difficult than you’d think.